From result, admit cards to registration date - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 NCHM JEE

-NCHM JEE(National Council of Hotel Management and Catering Technology Joint Entrance Examination) which was earlier slated to be held on June 12 has been postponed due to COVID-19.
-The exam will now be conducted on.
-The application form correction window was extended to July 11.
+NCHM JEE(National Council of Hotel Management and Catering Technology Joint Entrance Examination) which was earlier slated to be held on June 12 was postponed due to COVID-19.

+The National Testing Agency (NTA) has announced the NCHMCT JEE 2021 result on September 10.

 UCEED